CandleLitScene/CandleLitScene.github.io/README.md

-I am trying to make a website for my own personal use.
+I am making a website for my own personal use.